Granatina/Template10-wiki/Home.md

 ##Is Template 10 ready to use?

-It sure is.
-No part of Template 10 is in preview.
+Yes.
+It sure is. _No part of Template 10 is in preview starting September 2015._

 ###What is Template 10?